-5. Close the doors (and the rear gate on the 5-door) but leave only the driver's door or the front passenger's door open.
+5. Close the doors and the rear gate but leave only the driver's door or the front passenger's door open.

 6. Push the front side ("LOCK" side) of the power door locking switch to set the door locks.